Skip to content

 Transactionally completing jobs alongside other changes

-See transactional job completion.
+See transactional job completion for more details.